c0m4r/paranoya/README.md

 #### Server

-Start as a daemon and bind on default localhost:1337
+Start as a daemon and bind on the default localhost:1337

 ```
 ./loki.py -d -s 20000 --noindicator --csv --nolog --intense